 list method

-used above, but also one additional parameter at the front to inform what data is being sorted, the only difference being that it returns a new list, as shown below:
+used above but also one additional parameter at the front to inform what data is being sorted.
+And the only real noticeable difference being that it returns a new list, as shown below:

 >>> data = [['ABC', 12, 3, 100],